behnamasadi/cpp_tutorials/docs/VTABLE_and_VPTR.md

 # Virtual Method Table and Virtual Table Pointer

-The Virtual Method Table or `vtable` is a mechanism used for supporting dynamic dispatch (or run-time method binding).
-As you might know, we have two types of polymorphism:
+As you might know, we have two types of polymorphism in C++:
-1. Early binding (Compile time) is done according to the type of pointer (i.e. template function).
+1. Static Polymorphism : is done at compile time according to the type.
-2. Late binding (Run-time) is done in accordance with the content of pointer (i.e. location pointed to by pointer)
+2. Dynamic Polymorphism: is done at run-time in accordance with the content of pointer.

+The Virtual Method Table or `vtable` is a mechanism used for supporting run-time method binding.

 Let say we have the following classes: